 Specs: Summit Elevation: 4120′; Base Elevation: 2460′.
 5 Lifts: 1 quad, 2 doubles, 2 t-bars.
 Uphill Capacity: 4200/hr.
 Terrain Mix: 32-34-34.
 Longest Run: 16,368′.
 Season: usually mid December to April.
 Annual Snowfall: 186″.
 Snowmaking: 85%.

-The SKInny: OPERATIONAL STATUS UNCERTAIN — CURRENTLY CLOSED Saddleback didn’t open 2015-2018, and it’s not going to open this year.
+The SKInny: OPERATIONAL STATUS — REOPENED Saddleback didn’t open 2015-2020, BUT she’s back.
 Big mountain, steep narrow trails for experts, no liftlines.
 It’s a distant third in popularity behind Sugarloaf and Sunday River, simply because it doesn’t have nearly as much skiable acreage or a lot of clocktower village claptrap.
 For purists, it should be first choice.
 Hotshots have their work cut out for them; wanderers are better off at Sunday River.
 For the rest of us, the big mountain vertical and the appallingly short liftlines (on weekdays) are tough to pass up.
-Note that the upper, main ridge at Saddleback is mostly for pedal-to-the-metal experts and is presently only serviced by a platter pull.
+Note that the upper, main ridge at Saddleback is mostly for pedal-to-the-metal experts.
 The rest of the place is suited to average skiers: Pure classic New England skiing with plenty of variety.
 The short section below the lodge is dreadfully flat; do it once and unless you’re a novice, you won’t be anxious to do it again.
 This is a big, big ski mountain.
 Whatever the future might bring, Saddleback is a terrific ski area, not to be missed.
 Long drive for 99.9% of the skiing public.

 Signature Trail: Muleskinner.

 Shawnee Peak, Bridgton • 225 skiable acres on 1300′ vertical.